JonnyHaystack/GameKeeb/README.md

 ![](pics/wiring_diagram.png)
 ![](pics/3.jpg)

-The USB colour coding is standard and you should be able to figure that part out without trouble.
+The USB colour coding is standard and can easily be found online.
 The GCC colour coding is only standard for official cables (i.e. cables in actual GameCube controllers).
 The official colour coding can be found [here](http://int03.co.uk/crema/hardware/gamecube/gc-control.html).